IBM/unitxt/docs/docs/adding_dataset.rst

 ---------

 When we "add a dataset", we are actually adding data for a particiular NLP task such as translation, sentiment classification, question answering, summarization, etc.
 In fact, the same dataset can be used for multiple NLP tasks.
-For example, a dataset with question and answer pairs, can be used for both question answering and question generation.
-Similarly, a dataset with corresponding English and French sentences, can be used for an Engish to French translation task or for a French to English translation task.
+For example, a dataset with question and answer pairs can be used for both question answering and question generation.
+Similarly, a dataset with corresponding English and French sentences can be used for an Engish to French translation task or for a French to English translation task.

 The Task schema is a formal definition of the NLP task , including its inputs, outputs, and default evaluation metrics.